To amend the Clayton Act to protect American consumers from foreign drug price discrimination.

 Length: 4 pages

-This bill was introduced on July 18, 2000, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 18, 2000, in a previous session of Congress, but it did not receive a vote.

 Jul 18, 2000